 At it’s core, the interview is an interaction between people: the interviewer(s) and the interviewee.
-Throughout the interview process, there are a couple of key indicators to look for that can indicate that your interview is going well.
-So what are good signs that your interview went well and they are likely to hire you?
-Here are 6 signs you will get the job.
+Throughout the interview process, there are a couple of key indicators to look for that suggest your interview is going well.
+So, what are the good signs that your interview went well and they are likely to hire you?
+Here are 6 signs you will get the job:

 1) Watch for Leading Microexpressions

 Generally speaking, even if the interviewers are professional and neutral, their micro-expressions can’t hide their interest in you.
 If you have seen the TV show Lie to Me, you probably have a basic idea of micro-expressions, and how they can potentially give away what a person is thinking.
 While it’s hard to identify exact micro-expressions that correspond to signs they will hire you, if they are consistently nodding or giving looks or sounds of approval, you’re on the right track.

 2) Listen for Specific, Definitive Language

 Interviewers are usually cautious about their language, but if they are using words that indicate positivity or more long-term implications, that’s a leading indication that you might get the job.
 For example, if the interviewer says “when” instead of “if” or says “you will” instead of “you would,” these words choices can serve as a sign you got the job after an interview.

 3) Pay Attention to the Questions Asked